peterdri/ece-communications-labs/_ece350/lab1/part2.md

 - Insert the [Complex to Mag](https://wiki.gnuradio.org/index.php/Complex_to_Mag) block between the *Low Pass Filter* and the *Throttle*.

-  >Note: The titles of some of the blocks are now red and the Execute Flow Graph icon is dimmed.
+{% include alert.html title="Note" content="The titles of some of the blocks are now red and the Execute Flow Graph icon is dimmed.
 This indicates an error.
 Prior to adding this block, all of the block inputs and outputs were complex values.
 However, the output of the *Complex to Mag* block is *Float* (a real number).
-Thus, any blocks following this block should be Type: Float. **Modify the *Throttle* and *QT GUI Frequency Sink* accordingly**.
+Thus, any blocks following this block should be Type: Float. **Modify the *Throttle* and *QT GUI Frequency Sink* accordingly**." %}

 - Execute the flow graph.
 You should now observe the spectrum of the baseband signal.

-  >Note: Since the input data type to the *FFT Sink* is Float, only the positive frequency spectrum is displayed.
+{% include alert.html title="Note" content="Since the input data type to the *FFT Sink* is Float, only the positive frequency spectrum is displayed." %}

 ### Matching the Audio Sample Rate